Aliases for IGKJ Gene

 Immunoglobulins (Ig) are the antigen recognition molecules of B cells.
 An Ig molecule is made up of 2 identical heavy chains (see MIM 147100) and 2 identical light chains, either kappa or lambda (see MIM 147220), joined by disulfide bonds so that each heavy chain is linked to a light chain and the 2 heavy chains are linked together.
 The kappa and lambda light chains have no apparent functional differences.
 Each Ig kappa light chain has an N-terminal variable (V) region containing the antigen-binding site and a C-terminal constant (C) region, encoded by a C region gene (IGKC; MIM 147200), that provides signaling functions.
 The kappa light chain V region is encoded by 2 types of genes: V genes (see MIM 146980) and joining (J) genes.
 Random selection of just 1 gene of each type to assemble a V region accounts for the great diversity of V regions among Ig molecules.
 The kappa light chain locus on chromosome 2 contains approximately 40 functional V genes, followed by approximately 5 functional J genes.
 Due to polymorphism, the numbers of functional V and J genes differ among individuals (Janeway et al., 2005).[supplied by OMIM, Apr 2008]

 GeneCards Summary for IGKJ Gene

-IGKJ (Immunoglobulin Kappa Joining Cluster) is an Uncategorized gene.
-Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Development Angiotensin activation of ERK.
+IGKJ (Immunoglobulin Kappa Joining Cluster) is a Genetic Locus.
+Among its related pathways are Immune response Fc epsilon RI pathway and Immune response Role of DAP12 receptors in NK cells.